cpcerrato/mysql-kill-query/README.md

 This script let you find MySQL queries by patterns, execution time, or both  and kill them without restarting MySQL daemon.

+**WARNING**: Use this script at your own risk.
+Kill some queries like UPDATES, INSERT, DELETE, etc can produce data/consistence loss.

 Installation
 ============